Zack O’Malley Greenburg '99

 , Sports Illustrated

-, and 60 Minutes, and as a speaker at SXSW, TEDx, CES, Yale, Princeton, and Harvard.
-A recovering child actor, he played the title role in film Lorenzo’s Oil
+, and a speaker at SXSW, CES, TEDx, Princeton, and Harvard.

 When asked about his time at St. Bernard’s, Mr. Greenburg shared the following.
 It’s probably not surprising that I learned how to write at St. B’s — from the basics in the early grades to the finer points of crafting an argument as an Upper Schooler — but what may come as a bit of a shock is that I did my first writing about hip-hop at 4 East 98th Street as well.
 One week in eighth grade, my homeroom won the alligator; I was one of two students tasked with creating a skit in which we would give it away at the following Friday’s assembly.
 I wish I still had a copy of what I wrote, but all I can remember is that it had something to do with a hypothetical interaction between Ms. Steer (former science teacher) and Puff Daddy (back when he was called Puff Daddy).
 My rival penned a skit based on Waiting For Godot (because that's what you do in eighth grade at St. B's).
 Unsurprisingly, Samuel Beckett was selected over Puff Daddy; still, this experience must have instilled in me a certain drive to chronicle the world of hip-hop for a wider audience!